 - Resistant: The patient's organism should NOT be inhibited by concentrations achieved with normal dosing.

 Generally speaking, "susceptible" infections respond to appropriate therapy approximately 90% of the time, whereas "resistant" infections respond only 60% of the time.2 With that said, patient-specific and pharmacokinetic factors have significant weight in determining clinical success.

 Like EUCAST, CLSI breakpoints are updated on a yearly basis and are commonly used by microbiology laboratories in the United States.
-Unlike EUCAST, though, CLSI breakpoint tables are not publically available for free, and therefore will not appear on this site.
+Historically, the CLSI breakpoints were not available for free; however, in 2016 the CLSI group did release a read-only web version of their breakpoints (M100 document).
+Unlike EUCAST, the CLSI document is not released in a format that is easily converted into a database format, and therefore will not appear on this website.